leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 1. Whether our decision making is the same under small vs high stakes
 2. If different, whether that difference is due to low effort or something else

+#### Experiment details

 They chose to test using 4 types of commonly researched biases below \[1\].
-I have a section explaining the bias and how it's commonly tested for later.
+I have a section explaining each bias and how it was tested for later.

 1. Base rate neglect (underweighting prior probability)
 2. Anchoring (overly relying on early info)